nypl-spacetime/maps-by-decade/README.md

 Each map for which this is done is available via [Map Warper's API](http://maps.nypl.org/warper/maps.json).
 Data from Map Warper will appear in Maps by Decade through the following steps:

-1. Using the [Space/Time's ETL tool](https://github.com/nypl-spacetime/spacetime-etl) (Extract, Transform, Load), [`etl-mapwarper`](https://github.com/nypl-spacetime/etl-mapwarper) is run
+1. Using [Space/Time's ETL tool](https://github.com/nypl-spacetime/spacetime-etl) (Extract, Transform, Load), [`etl-mapwarper`](https://github.com/nypl-spacetime/etl-mapwarper) is run
-  - This ETL module reads all maps from the Map Warper API and converts them to a [NYC Space/Time Directory dataset](http://spacetime.nypl.org/#data-mapwarper)
+  - This ETL module reads all maps from Map Warper's API and converts them to a [NYC Space/Time Directory dataset](http://spacetime.nypl.org/#data-mapwarper)
   - `etl-mapwarper` uses [mask-to-geojson](https://github.com/nypl-spacetime/mask-to-geojson ) to convert the outlines of cropped maps to GeoJSON
 2. Another ETL module, [`etl-group-maps`](https://github.com/nypl-spacetime/etl-group-maps) is executed; this module processes Space/Time's Map Warper dataset, groups all maps by decade, and uses [Turf](http://turfjs.org/) to compute the geospatial union per decade
 3. The two resulting GeoJSON files are [published on GitHub](https://github.com/nypl-spacetime/maps-by-decade-data):